There are truths on this side of the Pyranees, which are falsehoods on the other.

 But when I see that same school system, my perception is very different.
 I don’t see the straw man above.
 The upside of this vilified institution is the liberal arts ideal.
 The idealists of the past who built the system of the present viewed the liberal arts as the ideal.
 (I haven’t found many who consciously wanted a factory.)
 In my opinion, our current system is at its best when it emulates this ideal.
 Unfortunately, this ideal has receded from popular consciousness as the progressives’ negative “factory” critique has gained popularity.

 In the liberal arts ideal, public schools exist to introduce young people to a variety of disciplines and ideas that they’ve probably never encountered or considered.
 “Exploratories” is a virtue – students experience a variety of courses in academics, business, trades, performing arts and physical education.
 Yes, students may not like basketball, woodworking or reading Shakespeare, and they may employ that classic of resistance, “it’s boring”, but school might be the only place they ever get to expand their “zone of relevancy”.
 Unlike the progressive demand to teach what’s “relevant”, the liberal arts ideal asks, “If they’ve never tried it, how do they know they won’t like it?”
 I remember hating Technology 8 at the beginning of the year, but by the end I found woodworking and drafting to be wonderfully creative activities.
 My preconceptions would never have allowed me to find these passions without being “compelled”.
-In the early years of my Bachelor of Arts degree, I discovered a passion for political science and the philosophy of science; my preferred choice, history, became a secondary interest.
-And I was grateful that I took algebra right to Grade 12; otherwise, my university economics courses would have been much more difficult.
+In the early years of my Bachelor of Arts degree, I discovered a passion for political philosophy; my preferred choices, history and English, became my minors.
+And I was grateful that I had to take algebra right to Grade 12; otherwise, my university economics courses would have been much more difficult.
 (When I was a teenager, I was sure that math was irrelevant.
 I was wrong.)
 So, I am grateful for the need to take a wider range of courses beyond my initial preferences.